walles/numbervaders/README.md

 them by typing the correct answer.

 # TODO
-* In the Model, create a way to iterate only over our `FallingMaths` objects.
 * Make our keyboard react to actual digits presses from a real keyboard as well.
 Nice during development.
-* Fire a slow red shot when a wrong answer is entered, the point of this is to delay the player
 * Kill player when some maths lands
 * Add feedback on key presses
 * Add a launch screen